-Click on the link to take you to Mountain Passes South Africa website where you can watch a video of the pass and you can see why they describe is as “the mother of all South African mountain passes.
-Statistically and in every sense, it out distances, out climbs, and out performs all it’s competitors with consummate ease to have become the most iconic gravel pass in SA.”
+Click on the heading above to take you to Mountain Passes South Africa website where you can watch a video of the pass and you can see why they describe it as “the mother of all South African mountain passes.
+Statistically and in every sense, it out distances, out climbs, and outperforms all it’s competitors with consummate ease to have become the most iconic gravel pass in SA.”

-I love gravel road driving, and having done Swartberg Pass last year, Sani Pass is definitely the no.1 Mountain Pass I would love to do.
-My husband did it last year on his BMW GS1200 motorbike and in his words “sheer fear and determination are the only things that got us through it, never again!”
+We love road trips and gravel road driving.
+Having done Swartberg Pass last year, Sani Pass is definitely the No.1 Mountain Pass I would love to do as part of my Southern Africa bucket list travel experience!
+My husband did it last year on his BMW GS 1200 motorbike and in his words “sheer fear and determination are the only things that got us through it, never again!”
 I’m sure he means, never again on a motorbike, only in a 4×4.

 Would I take the kids?
 Probably not.

-The Nature Reserves and National Parks of South Africa website says “The Blyde River Canyon in Mpumalanga, South Africa, is the third largest canyon in the world and has some of the most dramatic and overwhelming scenery in the country.
+The Nature Reserves and National Parks of South Africa website says “The Blyde River Canyon in Mpumalanga, South Africa, is the third-largest canyon in the world and has some of the most dramatic and overwhelmingly beautiful scenery in the country.

 Check out this link to the Wikipedia page for more details on the canyon, and some awesome photos.